Upsylon/predictor/README.md

 3. Present the results visually and interactively
 --> This package comes with a [ **Shiny App**](https://upsy.shinyapps.io/Predictor/)

-The package includes an outlier detection algorithm.
-But also the use of many time-series predictive models (ARIMA, STLF, ETS, Neural-Networks). .
+The methodology includes:
+- An outlier detection algorithm.
+- Predictive models:
+     - Time-Series: ARIMA, STLF, ETS
+     - Machine Learning: Neural-Networks

 ## Downloading the package :cd: